kampfaren/aujobsearch/README.md

 # EuroJobSearch

-European jobs only.
+AU jobs only.
 Search across job boards and company career pages – all in one place.

 A Flask-based job search aggregator for the European job market.
 It searches eight sources in parallel – Indeed EU, LinkedIn, Greenhouse, Karriere.at, Arbeitnow, Remotive, Jobicy, and We Work Remotely – deduplicates results, and presents them in one filterable view: country, work model, source, and keyword, all combinable.
 A built-in Job Application Tracker lets you save and manage applications directly in the app.